anthonyli358/FlapPyBird-Reinforcement-Learning/README.md

 ### An agent which never dies

 Training never fully cracked the "never dies" goal due to rare consecutive-gap scenarios (validation coefficient of variation 0.967).
 We therefore instead implement an offline viability kernel in [`src/guardian/`](src/guardian/) which acts as a reachability shield for survival states.
-It overrides proposed actions when they would lead to a death,
+It overrides proposed actions when they would lead to a death.

 The real game under a random proposal shows the shield overriding the agent's proposal and the bird's live `(velocity, y)` state being forced inside survival states.